marcshepard/chat-app/README.md

 # Overview
-This is the front end of a simple chat app I built so I could understand how to do full stack development using React (front-end), Flask (web service), and Azure (hosting).
+This is a simple chat app I built to understand how to do full stack development using React (front-end), Flask (web service), Azure (hosting), and MSAL (auth).
 It is powered by ChatGPT.

 # Development